KENNETH233/cdv-fall19/README.md

   - upload the code to GitHub.
   - link to it i the class wiki.
   - I will download the project that day
+- Prepare a **5-6 minute presentation** of your project
+  - these will take place on Monday and Wednesday with guests critics.

 Due Wednesday (2019/12/10):
   - **README.md file**